sludge-sonnets/SteamDeck/Setup/Recommended.md

   - choose what you prefer for SNES rendering (I choose 4:3 since that's what they were on my TV in the '90s)
   - choose what you prefer for disabling widescreen hacks (I disable them all, these are 4:3 systems)
   - let EmuDeck install run, and take note of alerts about BIOS files, etc. that you need to put in place
+    - ~find a RetroArch BIOS pack online~ Create your own BIOS dumps from your consoles, following all local laws and regulations.
     - to easily get firmware and keys for yuzu, use [EmuSAK-UI](https://github.com/CapitaineJSparrow/emusak-ui) on a Windows PC, and move the files over via AnyDesk or Syncthing
-  - ~find a RetroArch BIOS pack online~ Create your own BIOS dumps from your consoles, following all local laws and regulations.
+  - fill in RetroAchievements info if you wish
+  - you'll get a prompt for how to enable Powertools once back in Game Mode.
+Those instructions will be repeated here below.
+  - After script is over, I like to create an EmuDeck folder on the desktop, and move the various EmuDeck icons into it
+  - If you installed AppImageLauncher from the instructions above, move the SteamRomManager AppImage from the desktop to the "Applications" folder inside your "Home" folder.
+This will add Steam ROM Manager to your app/start menu, in the Utilities section.
+    - (optional) In the Utilities menu, right-click on Steam ROM Manager and select Add to Favorites, to make it a little easier to browse to

+## Enabling Powertools

+- Return to Game Mode
+- Enable Developer Mode if you didn't do it already
+- Scroll the sidebar all the way down and click Developer
+- under Miscellaneous, enable CEF Remote Debugging
+- To get to Powertools, press the "..." button, and select the Plugins menu
+  - Powertools menu is TOUCH ONLY, don't try to manipulate it with the Deck sticks/buttons
+- Running games in Yuzu or Dolphin may benefit from using only 4 CPU cores.

 ## Cloud Gaming